sassoftware/ci360-sample-mobile-apps/README.md

 ### Example: Working with Spots (InlineAdView)

 <details><summary>Click to expand</summary>
-<a name="expand-working-with-spots"></a>
+<a name="expand-working-with-spots-inline"></a>

 When utilizing the `InlineAdView` spot in a React Native project, there's no need to define the view within the app's ViewController.
-This aspect is seamlessly managed by pre-built functions available in our React Native SDK, located in `ios\views`.
+This aspect is seamlessly managed by pre-built functions available in our React Native SDK, located in `ios\views`, `src\InlineAdView.tsx`, `Constants.m`.

 In React Native, the primary task is to specify the spotId and configure the View Tag in TypeScript.